stefisha/test-app-github-actions/README.md

 # Github Actions Demo

-Implement CI/CD with Github Actions.
+Sample app used to implement CI/CD with Github Actions.